DNature/divinehycenth-/pages/blog/2020-08-07_gridsome-with-electron.md

 yarn electron
 ```

-However, you might run into issues when your `live-server` fails to start before the electron app so we need some extra help to handle that part and also setup a proper environment.
+However, you might run into issues when your `live-server` fails to start before the electron app so we need some extra help to handle that part and also setup a proper development experience.

 <CodeWrapper lang="bash" />